0bvim/octobot/README.md

 <div align="center">
-## I started development of this program in golang in feature/golang_implementation branch
+<h1>I started development of this program in golang in feature/golang_implementation branch</h1>

 # OctoBot